TroisL72/random-bullshit/README.md

-this is where i post my random bullshit \n just leave you wont find anything here \n lisa xinh vcl
+this is where i post my random bullshit

+just leave you wont find anything here

+lisa xinh vcl